engagingnewsproject/enp-platform/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 It’s similar, yes.
 They’ve forked our plugin and gave no credits whatsoever for our original work.

 == Changelog ==

+= 3.1.2 =
+* Fix a bug when integrating with Yoast SEO 17.8 or above
+* Tested with WordPress 5.9-beta2-52350 and WooCommerce 6.0.0-rc.1

 = 3.1.1 =
 * Added i18n-config.json file for basic [qTranslate-XT](https://github.com/qtranslate/qtranslate-xt) compatibility (Thanks @grapestain)